opendistro-for-elasticsearch/opendistro-build/release-notes/opendistro-for-elasticsearch-release-notes-1.12.0.md

 Open Distro for Elasticsearch 1.12.0 is now available for download.

 The release consists of Apache 2 licensed Elasticsearch version 7.10.0 and Kibana version 7.10.0.
-Plugins in the distribution include Alerting, Index Management, Performance Analyzer (with Root Cause Analysis Engine), Security, SQL, Machine Learning with k-NN, Job Schedular, Anomaly Detection, Kibana Notebooks, Reports, and Gantt Chart.
+Plugins in the distribution include Alerting, Index Management, Performance Analyzer (with Root Cause Analysis Engine), Security, SQL, Machine Learning with k-NN, Job Scheduler, Anomaly Detection, Kibana Notebooks, Reports, and Gantt Chart.
 Also, SQL JDBC/ODBC driver, SQL CLI Client, and PerfTop (a client for Performance Analyzer) are available for download now.

 ## Release Highlights